 Our goal is to clarify what investing means and the multiple ways that people can potentially make money through their investments.
 There are never guarantees with investments, but we can help you to choose the right asset allocation mix for your unique situation, with advisors available to provide complimentary, personalized advice.

 And, what’s universally true is that, to become an investor, you simply need to start investing; and, the sooner you begin, the more time you have to build your portfolio.
 If that interests you, you can check out SoFi Invest.
 With SoFi Invest® you can invest your way, all in one place.
-Start trading stocks and ETFs, buy crypto, or start automated investing.
+Start trading stocks and ETFs, or start automated investing.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.